-RIVERFRONT PARK, WALK, & BIKE PATH
+RIVERFRONT PARK, WALK, AND BIKE PATH

-Department: Parks Location: Citywide
+Asset Class: Location: Parks Citywide

 Project Description: Problem: Hartford deserves better access to the River!!
 Riverfront Recapture has been working for several years to improve access and to connect the city, which is cut off by the interstate, to its shores.
-Riverfront Park is a great resource which allows for access to nature and promotes health.
+Riverfront Park is a great resource that allows for access to nature and promotes health.
 Solution: Riverfront Recapture and the City of Hartford are working on design enhancements for recreation and safety along the riverfront in the form of this trail.
-This project is underway- Fuss & O'Neill is the consultant working on the trail design.
-This trail is funded for construction through grant dollars which we are requesting to access.
+This project is underway; Fuss & O'Neill is the consultant working on the trail design.
+This trail is funded for construction through grant dollars that the City is requesting to access.
 The project will complete design this fiscal year and move into construction in the next.
 The trail will link to the former Russo Property to the North which Riverfront Recapture recently acquired and further to trails in Windsor.

-FY2024 FY2025 FY2026 FY2027 FY2028 Total

-Recommen Projected Projected Projected Projected Five Year

-\$120,000 \$0 \$0 \$0 \$0 \$120,000
+FY2024 FY2025 FY2026 FY2027 FY2028 Total Adopted Projected Projected Projected Projected Five Year \$120,000 \$1,545,536 \$0 \$0 \$0 \$1,665,536